Jedibrad/forty-jekyll-theme/projects.md

 		<header class="major">
 			<h2>I like to explore new technologies and ideas.</h2>
 		</header>
 		<p>This is my space to document personal projects, programs I've contributed to, and teams I've been a part of.
-I've always loved seeing the cool things people do in their spare time, especially with regards to computer vision and deep learning.
+I've always loved seeing the cool things people do with in spare time, especially with regards to computer vision and deep learning.
 My passion lies with embedded systems & software that can do complicated things in real-time with limited hardware.</p>
 	</div>
 </section>